Haruj: Geology

 Haruj is not located close to a plate boundary.
-Rather, volcanism there and in other African volcanic fields which are located on top of crustal domes, has been explained by the presence of hotspots, but in the case of Haruj a mantle plume is considered unlikely.
+Rather, volcanism there and in other African volcanic fields that are located on top of crustal domes has been explained by the presence of hotspots, but in the case of Haruj, a mantle plume is considered unlikely.
 Alternatively, volcanism at Haruj may be the consequence of the intersection of three geological structures of Paleozoic to Tertiary age and melting of the shallow mantle, or of the rifting process of the Sirte Basin.
-Wau an Namus is sometimes considered to be part of the field, other volcanic fields in Libya are Gharyan, Gabal as Sawada, Gabal Nuqay and Tibesti some of which belong to a long line known as the Tibesti lineament.
+Wau an Namus is sometimes considered to be part of the field.
+Other volcanic fields in Libya are Gharyan, Gabal as Sawada, Gabal Nuqay, and Tibesti, some of which belong to a long line known as the Tibesti lineament.
 Volcanism in general has shifted southward over time, although more recent radiometric dating efforts indicate that volcanic activity in the fields was more contemporaneous than thought.

 The volcanic field overlies a 250 to 530 m Tertiary surface between the Paleozoic to Tertiary Murzuk and Sirte Basins; the Syrte embayment during the Miocene reached into the Haruj mountains.
 A number of swells and tectonic lineaments, some of which are located at the margins between geologic blocks, characterize the basement beneath Haruj and have influenced the location of volcanic vents.
-The basement is of Eocene to Oligocene age and consists of conglomerate, dolomite, limestone, marl and sandstone, known as the Bishimah Formation; where the lavas of Haruj are thinner, it often forms white outcrops.
+The basement is of Eocene to Oligocene age and consists of conglomerate, dolomite, limestone, marl, and sandstone, known as the Bishimah Formation; where the lavas of Haruj are thinner, it often forms white outcrops.

 Composition

 Eruptions at Haruj have produced relatively uniform volcanic rocks consisting of olivine basalt that forms a tholeiitic to alkali basalt suite; the alkaline basalts were originally interpreted as hawaiite.
-Minerals contained within the volcanic rocks include clinopyroxene, olivine, plagioclase and titanomagnetite, with secondary calcite, iddingsite, serpentine and zeolite.
+Minerals contained within the volcanic rocks include clinopyroxene, olivine, plagioclase, and titanomagnetite, with secondary calcite, iddingsite, serpentine, and zeolite.
 Based on compositional differences, the volcanic rocks have been subdivided into an older and a younger family.

 In some places in the northern Haruj a modified basalt has been found, which is dense and whose olivine has been transformed into iddingsite.
 The lavas contain inclusions of lithic material as well as pyroxene and peridotite lherzolite.
 Phonolite and trachyte are absent.
 The magmas ultimately originated at depths of 70 to 74 km.